mrchu39/fritz-classification/README.md

 ## Plans

-- [ ] Include additional classification techniques using photometry.
+- [x] Include additional classification techniques using photometry.
 - [ ] Include RCF checking through the API and with photometry curves.
+(This is being looked into but may be challenging as it takes significantly longer to do it through API.)

 ## Changelog

+### 2021-08-04

+- Added in light-curve fitting functionality.
+- Added in menu for selecting various options rather than running through successively.

 ### 2021-08-02